bit-player/deepdream-install-memo/readme.md

 ### Get the Deep Dream IPython notebook

-When we were setting up the Python environment, we neglected to include the components for IPython notebook.
+When we were setting up the Python environment, we neglected to include the components for IPython notebook (now renamed Jupyter, although it's still `ipython` on the command line).
 So:

     pip install ipython[notebook]